CenturyLinkCloud/bpformation/README.md

 * Definition within the json file
 * Specifying `key`=`value` pairs from the command line

+Non-global package parameters, wherever they are specified, must be prepended with the unique package instance ID.
+This information is best gathered by running a [Bluerpint Export](#blueprintexport) and using those fully qualified parameter names.
+We also recommend using a Global parameter scope where possible.

 ```
 > bpformation blueprint execute -h
 usage: bpformation.py blueprint execute [-h] [--file [FILE [FILE ...]]]